 The variety of Mexican moles are all unique and delicious, but the required roasting, peeling and rehydrating of the peppers can be a bit daunting and time consuming.

 This mole rojo includes a recipe for a mole spice blend and added peanut butter, allowing you to forego the more time consuming methods.
-It’s been tested against prepared mole sauces as well as a mole rojo made from scratch, and the result was a surprising win.
+It’s been tested against prepared mole sauces as well as a mole rojo made from scratch, and the result was surprisingly close to the more laborious methods for making mole.

 Jump to: RECIPE | Key Ingredients of Mole Rojo | Mole Rojo vs Mole Poblano | Making an Easy Mole Sauce | Common Questions